jxrge11/claude-better-responses-mcp/README.md

 ## ⚡ See The Difference

-We tested Claude with a simple web development request to demonstrate the dramatic improvement:
+I tested Claude with a simple web development request to demonstrate the dramatic improvement:

 ### Test Question
 > "Hey, code me a landing page for a dual interface (garage managers and service seekers).
 These two kinds of people are my clients.
 I am building a web app to connect garages with users (service seekers)."